Hellenic Polytonic HOWTO

 GNU/Linux keyboard translation

-Hellenic polytonic keyboard under X (if you are in a hurry)
+Hellenic polytonic keyboard under X

 Hellenic polytonic keyboard under KDE and GNOME